 - Add ½ cup flour to the mushrooms and stir to coat.
 Slowly pour chicken broth into mushroom/flour mixture until well blended.
 Add Marsala wine and thyme.
 Allow to simmer for 5 minutes as sauce thickens, stirring occasionally.

-- Add chicken back to the pan and serve with mashed potatoes or noodles.
+- Add chicken back to the pan and serve with mashed potatoes or pasta.
 Top with fresh parsley.